 What is the difference between Intel Core i3, i5 and i7?

 Intel Core i3, Core i5, and Core i7 CPUs have been around for a few years now, but some buyers still get stumped whenever they attempt to build their own systems and are forced to choose among the three.

 Core i3, Core i5, Core i7 — the difference in a nutshell

-Their relative levels of processing power are based on a collection of criteria involving their number of cores, clock speed (in GHz), size of cache, as well as technologies like Turbo Boost 2.0 and Hyper-Threading.
+While the number of cores a processor has is important, it isn't the whole story.
+When it comes to Intel's Core i3, i5 and i7 CPUs, their relative levels of processing power are based on a collection of criteria involving their number of cores, clock speed (in GHz), size of cache, as well as technologies like Turbo Boost 2.0 and Hyper-Threading.

 Find out more about Intel Turbo Boost 2.0, Cache size, Intel Hyper-Threading Technology on the next page

-Intel Turbo Boost Technology 2.0
+Turbo Boost Explained

 Cache is just like RAM, only faster — because it’s built into the CPU itself.
 Both RAM and cache serve as holding areas for frequently used data.
-Without them, the CPU would have to keep on reading from the hard disk drive, which would take a lot more time.
+Without them, the CPU would have to keep on rely on your SSD or hard drive, which would slow things down.

-Intel’s latest processors feature Intel Smart Cache, which dynamically allocates shared cache to each processor core, based on workload, reducing latency and improving performance.
+Intel’s latest processors also rely on a feature called Smart Cache, which dynamically allocates shared cache to each processor core, based on workload, reducing latency and improving performance.

 Intel Hyper-Threading Technology